supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 ## Local backups: BitShelter

 [BitShelter](https://github.com/alexis-/BitShelter) *(a.k.a.
 SuperMemo Backup)* is a software that keeps a version history of your files.
-It is similar to the Ctrl+Z feature of text editors, only for files.
+It is similar in concept to using Ctrl+Z in your favourite text editor, only applied to files.

 ### I) (*Optional*) Create a partition for your SuperMemo collections